NASA-PDS/pds-view/registry/registry-service/README.txt

 target directory.

-If deploying to Tomcat and using Derby as a back end you may want to permanently set the home directory of the database by adding the following to CATALINA_OPTS="-Dderby.system.home=/path/to/registrydb/home".
+If deploying to Tomcat and using Derby as a back end you may want to permanently set the home directory of the database by adding the following to the CATALINA_OPTS environment variable "-Dderby.system.home=/path/to/registrydb/home".
 The CATALINA_OPTS environment variable is used in Tomcat's startup scripts.
 If this is not set the Derby Registry Database home will be set to wherever you start Tomcat from.

 C. Jar